People quite often like to categorise emotions as being good or bad, with emotions such as anger and self-pity being thought of as bad or weak.

 The term emotional sobriety is often used to describe the process of people coming to terms with their more complex and serious emotional drives that may only begin to become apparent after someone has been sober for a while.

-This journey can be a tough one, but ultimately is the only real root to any lasting happiness or internal sense of stability and peace.
+This journey can be a tough one, but ultimately is the only real route to any lasting happiness or internal sense of stability and peace.